Delicate-Butterflies/Bangazon-API/README.md

 ## Get Started
 - set up the database using ```npm run db:reset``` command in terminal
-- create your own .env file at the root of the project using the .env.example file as a guide
+- if you wish to set a custom port number, create your own .env file at the root of the project using the .env.example file as a guide
 - run ```nodemon app.js``` from the terminal

 ## Helper Applications
 - [DB Browser for SQLite](http://sqlitebrowser.org/) to work directly with database without command line
-- [Postman](https://www.getpostman.com/) to use PUT/POST/DELETE http http methods
+- [Postman](https://www.getpostman.com/) to use PUT/POST/DELETE http methods

 ## Usage directions
-- go to ```api/v#/``` to view route and method layout, see additional details below
+- go to ```api/v1/``` to view route and method layout, see additional details below

 ### **Enitity Relationship Diagram**